theyosh/TerrariumPI/docs/_tabs/setup.md

 On every form popup you have a small question mark <i class="far fa-question-circle" aria-hidden="true"></i> next to the form title.
 Click on it to get more information about the form fields.

 ## Required fields
-All fields with a red start (<span style="color:red;font-weight:bold">*</span>) are required to fill out.
+All fields with a red star (<span style="color:red;font-weight:bold">*</span>) are required to fill out.
 Some fields can be come required based on selected options.

 ## Settings
 ![Settings form](/assets/img/Settings.webp)